Meet Peggy Loo, PhD

 • Interpersonal dynamics (e.g., family relationships, friendships, coworkers)

-• Multicultural identity (e.g., racial, gender, bicultural, 2nd gen, LGBTQ, neurodivergence, and spirituality concerns)
+• Multicultural identity (e.g., racial, ethnicity, bicultural, 2nd gen, LGBTQ, neurodivergence, and spirituality concerns)

 What types of therapy do you use?